November 2024

 The monthly CalHOPE award honors student-athletes at California colleges and universities who have overcome the stress, anxiety, and mental trauma associated with personal hardships and adversity.
 Here’s a closer look at the inspiring personal stories of the latest CalHOPE Courage Award honorees.

-| Lacrosse
+| Soccer

 About the CalHOPE Courage Award